Accounts & Finance Executive

 • They need to have good typing skills and attention to detail

-Q17.
-Can you explain about the GST returns.
+Q. Can you explain GST returns?

 Ans.